top of page

 The 1st thing startups should do is to put in place a founders' agreement.

-Putting in place a short, simple agreement between the founders (also known as "founders' agreement") of any startup right from the first day (or, at least, in this initial months) prevents future heartburn.
+Putting in place a short, simple agreement between the founders (also known as "founders' agreement") of any startup right from the first day (or, at least, in the initial months) prevents future heartburn.
 Even if it is an informal set of terms and conditions, it helps to have it written down over an email or paper - this gives a reference point to all stakeholders.
 At the end of the day, it is a commercial venture that's being undertaken and would result in assets and/or liabilities (in simpler words, profit and / or loss) being created.
-It is important that these aspects do not come in the way of or spoil relationships, the collective force of which is running the startup and holds the potential of making it successful.
+It is important that these aspects do not come in the way of or spoil relationships, the collective force which is running the startup and holds the potential of making it successful.

 Prominent reasons for founder disputes